AndreyOpalev/CircularBuffer/README.md

-### Simple FIFO C-implementation

-**NOT THREAD-SAFE**
+# Circle buffer

-The project is build to be used within various MCU firmwares.
+Simple, **not thread-safe** circle buffer implementation in C, though tested.
+The project is built to be used within various MCU firmwares.

-### Build and usage

-The section isn't complented yet.
+## Tests
+The unit-tests are based on CppUTest 3.8.

+Installing:

+    apt install cpputest libcpputest-dev

+Building:

+    cd test
+    cmake ./
+    make

+Running:

+    ./AllTests